flaviomicheletti/python-concurrency-parallelism/docs/difference-between.md

 - A task, in the context of asynchronous programming, is an abstraction that represents an asynchronous operation or a unit of work that can be scheduled and executed.

+17. **Difference between a task and a coroutine:**

+- A task is a higher-level concept that represents an asynchronous operation or a unit of work that can be scheduled and executed.

+- A coroutine is a more general programming concept that represents a sequence of steps that can be paused and resumed later, often used for cooperative multitasking.

 4. **Difference between a task and a future:**